taimur1511/devops-learning-/linux/fundamentals/files-and-directories.md

 - In the above, i used `pwd` to show me the full path of my current working directory.
 It showed I was in the /root directory.
 - I used `mkdir` to create a directory called linux-practice
 - Used the `ls` command to list any files in the directory.
 There are no current files so it shows as emoty
-- `cd` command was used to create a directory called linux-practice
+- `cd` command was used to move into the directory called linux-practice
 - `touch` was then used to create a file called example.txt
 - `cd ..` was used to navigate to the parent directory /root